Minuet C: Duncombe

 This piece offers the opportunity to display confidence and clarity of tone.
 The posture at the keyboard should reflect this confidence as should the movements.
 The action of the performer is as important as the sound and adds to the total effect.

-An distinction performance will be confident and full of heraldic jubilance with a secure pulse.
+An accomplished learner will be confident and full of heraldic jubilance with a secure pulse.
 It will include plenty of detail and have a clear purpose.

-A merit performance will have accurate rhythms, contrasting dynamics and a good balance between hands.
+A satisfying performance which will have accurate rhythms, contrasting dynamics and a good balance between hands.

 Available to Purchase